go-coders/git_gpt/README_EN.md

 > commit
 ```

-GitChat will analyze your changes and suggest appropriate commit messages:
+GitGPT will analyze your changes and suggest appropriate commit messages:

 ```bash
 📄 Staged files: